ntnhut/LeetSolve/docs/source/Prefix_Sum/238_Product_of_Array_Except_Self_int.md

 0 0 9 0 0
 ```

-### Code explanation

-1. An integer variable `n` is set to the size (number of elements) of the input vector `nums`.

-2. The code creates a new integer vector called `answer` of the same size as `nums`.
-This vector will store the final results.

-3. It initializes the first element of the `answer` vector at index 0 to be 1.
-This is because the product of all elements to the left of the first element is defined as 1.

-4. For each element at index `i` in the loop, it calculates the product of all elements to the left of it and store it in the `answer` vector at index `i`.
-This is done by multiplying the previous element in the `answer` vector with the corresponding element in `nums`.

-5. It initializes an integer variable `suffix` to 1.
-This variable will be used to keep track of the product of all elements to the right of the current element in `nums`.

-6. For each element at index `i` in the reverse-order loop, it calculates the product of all elements to the right of it and multiply it with the corresponding element in the `answer` vector at index `i`.
-It updates the `suffix` by multiplying it with the next element to the right in `nums`.

-7. The code returns the `answer` vector, which now contains the desired products of all elements in `nums` except for the element at each respective index.

-### Complexity
 This code efficiently calculates the products of all elements in the `nums` vector except for the element at each index using two passes through the array.
 The first pass calculates products to the left of each element, and the second pass calculates products to the right of each element.

+### Complexity
 The time complexity is `O(n)`, and the space complexity is `O(1)` as it only uses a single additional integer (`suffix`) and reuses the `answer` vector to store the final results.

 * Runtime: `O(n)`, where `n = nums.length`.
 * Extra space: `O(1)`.